Annabel Crabb: Television

 From mid-2012, Crabb and radio personality Merrick Watts appeared in the ABC1 light-entertainment television program Randling, as part of a team called the West Coast Odd Sox.

-Crabb has been a regular panelist on the ABC Television political show Insiders, a guest on panel shows such as Network Ten's Good News Week and the ABC's Q&A.
+Crabb has been a regular panellist on the ABC Television political show Insiders, a guest on panel shows such as Network Ten's Good News Week and the ABC's Q&A.

-She was a panelist on the 2010 ABC federal election series Gruen Nation.
+She was a panellist on the 2010 ABC federal election series Gruen Nation.
 She returned to her role on the panel for the 2013 series.

-In 2012, Crabb began hosting her own TV program, Kitchen Cabinet, on ABC2 (later ABC1), an informal interview program with Australian politicians over a meal prepared by both Crabb and her guest.
+In 2012, Crabb began hosting her own TV program, Kitchen Cabinet, on ABC2 (later ABC1),an informal interview program with Australian politicians over a meal prepared by both Crabb and her guest.

-In 2017, Crabb hosted a six episode documentary series about the inner workings of Parliament House called The House.
+In 2017, Crabb hosted a six-episode documentary series about the inner workings of Parliament House called The House.

-In 2018, she hosted a seven part series called Back in Time for Dinner, based on the format of UK show Back in Time for....
+In 2018, she hosted a seven-part series called Back in Time for Dinner, based on the format of UK show Back in Time for....
 A family's home is transformed each week into a replica of a standard house from a different decade, with the family cooking and eating meals from that era.

-In May 2018, the ABC flew Crabb and Jeremy Fernandez to London to host coverage of the Wedding of Prince Harry and Meghan Markle.
+In May 2018, the ABC flew Crabb and Jeremy Fernandez to London to host coverage of the wedding of Prince Harry and Meghan Markle.

+Crabb wrote and presented a three-part documentary series for ABC Television called Annabel Crabb's Civic Duty, broadcast weekly from 10 November 2025.
+The series includes a number of little-known stories about the history and evolution of the Australian electoral system.

 Chat 10 Looks 3 podcast

 In November 2014, Crabb started a podcast with Leigh Sales called Chat 10 Looks 3.
 It is independent of the work they do for other media outlets and is an opportunity for them to talk about books, movies, television, the media and culture.
 The podcast won two awards at the 2019 Australian Podcast Awards in the “Literature, Arts & Music” and “TV, Film & Pop Culture” categories.
-Described by Sales and Crabb as shambolic and peripatetic the podcast episodes are recorded every two to three weeks.
+Described by Sales and Crabb as shambolic and peripatetic, the podcast episodes are recorded every two to three weeks, and continues as of August 2026.

 The podcast has spawned livestream shows in Australian capital cities and a book titled Well Hello published in September 2021.
 Self-proclaimed “chatters or chatterati” have formed a Chat 10 Looks 3 community on social media platforms built around the same tenets as the podcast – friendship, kindness, and an agreement to not discuss politics.
-Crabb has said “somehow, through word of mouth, this vast community has formed, bringing terrible humour and good book recommendations and the salve of human kindness to what turns out to be quite a big audience for that kind of stuff”.